 Onward and Up

-As I was working my way up the trail, there was an equal amount of greenery versus the amount of color changing yellows and golds.
+As I was working my way up the trail, there was an equal amount of greenery versus the amount of color-changing yellows and golds.
 A lot of the landscape had fall leaves on top of green grassy hills, which was very pleasing to the eyes and my camera.

 Like I mentioned with the macro opportunities and looking down, don’t forget to look up as well!
 Lockett Meadow still has plenty of green patches at the time of writing this, as well as plenty of gold.
 Looking up in this particular area along the trail showcased the greens transitioning into the autumn shades.

 I continued to the top of the trail enjoying all that Mother Nature had to offer.
-When I arrived at the end of the path, there was some decent sprinkles and lots of thunder.
+When I arrived at the end of the path, there were some decent sprinkles and lots of thunder.
 As I was heading back down the trail to finish my hike I changed my lens and put on my Sigma 150mm macro lens to grab some shots with the trees and experiment with some depth of field.

-I was euphoric to spend my Friday in Northern Arizona for a quick day trip to view all the colors, nature and weather in the area.
-To anyone in this area in late September or early October, it’s must see!
-For the shots, you see up above I was using a wide angle (16-28) and macro 150mm.
-I did have a few other lenses with me, but these 2 were my go to lenses for the hike.
+I was euphoric to spend my Friday in Northern Arizona for a quick day trip to view all the colors, nature, and weather in the area.
+To anyone in this area in late September or early October, it’s must-see!
+For the shots, you see up above I was using a wide-angle (16-28) and macro 150mm.
+I did have a few other lenses with me, but these 2 were my go-to lenses for the hike.
 I hope everyone is enjoying the cooler temps and fall colors!
 Until next time!